dreoporto/xandly5/README.md

 # Xandly5 - NLP Lyrics Generator

-## Applied AI for Lyrics Generation using Natural Language Processing (NLP) and Object-Oriented Python
+## Applied AI for Lyrics Generation using Natural Language Processing and Object-Oriented Python

 > "The next big thing is a good song."
 > - [Brian Epstein](https://en.wikipedia.org/wiki/Brian_Epstein)

-Xandly5 (pronounced *zand-lee-five*) is a lyrics generator powered by Natural Language Processing using the Keras and TensorFlow frameworks.
+**Xandly5** (pronounced *zand-lee-five*) is a lyrics generator powered by Natural Language Processing (NLP) using the Keras and TensorFlow frameworks.
 Deep Learning models are trained on separate collections of works to produce genre-specific output.

 Users can enter starting text, word counts and grouping to generate a new song.

-For a more unique and elaborate NLP experience, Xandly5 can produce lyrics with a **user-specified song structure** with settings for each verse, chorus, bridge, etc.  Don't forget the bridge!
+For a more unique and elaborate NLP experience, Xandly5 can produce lyrics with a **user-specified song structure**, with settings for each verse, chorus, bridge, etc.  Don't forget the bridge!

 This project is *not* an attempt to replace creative artists:  this would be impossible and, more importantly, unwanted.
 Xandly5 is an experimental tool to empower individuals by providing a springboard for ideas in songwriting and poetry.